Karl-Klusmann/simplyfarming_support/Support.md

-# simplyfarming_support
+# Support can be found here
-Please contact us for support at kjklusmann@gmail.com
+Please contact us at kjklusmann@gmail.com